LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

 The conversation id is required for using the AskMaven APIs.
 This ID is used by the policy to retrieve conversation and session store parameters.

+The variable can be used anywhere in conversation builder using the following variable name:

+{$botContext.conversationId}

 #### Call Session Store APIs

 The session store is useful in storing any context information gathered in a bot, that you may want to use in a routing policy.
 For instance you may want to set the intent detected by a bot and then use it for any routing policy.